Rodarkhen/cmpe131-milestone/README.md

 After running this command, all the data stored previsouly will be deleted and a new database file will be created.

 ## Requirements
-This section provides a list of project requirements and responsibilities assigned and implemented to team members:
+This section provides a list of project requirements and responsibilities assigned and implemented by team members:
 1. Sign up by [Rodrigo](https://github.com/Rodarkhen) [x]
 2. Log in by [Rodrigo](https://github.com/Rodarkhen) [x]
 3. Create Notes by [Anik](https://github.com/AnikBudhathoki) [x]